Gu3pardo/library_OpenWeather/README.md

 		// initialize the service with the current context and a city _openWeatherService.Initialize(this, "Munich, DE");
-		// or initialize the service with the current context, a city and the enable/disable for notifications _openWeatherService.Initialize(this, "Munich, DE", true);
+		// or initialize the service with the current context, a city and the enable/disable for notifications, changing the launcher wallpaper and enable for automatic data reload and timeout (in ms)
+		_openWeatherService.Initialize(this, "Munich, DE", true, true, true, true, 5 * 60 * 1000);
 		// or initialize the service with the current context, a city, the enable/disable for notifications and activities which will be started after clicking on the notifications
-		_openWeatherService.Initialize(this, "Munich, DE", true, YourCurrentWeatherActiviy.class, MyForecastActiviy.class);
+		_openWeatherService.Initialize(this, "Munich, DE", true, true, YourCurrentWeatherActiviy.class, MyForecastActiviy.class, true, true, 5 * 60 * 1000);

 		_receiverController = new ReceiverController(this);